aspentek/aspentek/java/projecttemplate/main/resources/README.md

-resources/config of the main program
+resources and configuration of the main program
 ======